 You can automate some of the steps that would be repeated and allow sales reps to focus on building relationships.
 For example, behavioral data is used to identify the customer’s pain points.

 According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning it into “yes.”
 This happens because most sales reps concentrate on the top of the funnel.

 By following up, your valuable prospects won’t be slipping through your fingers.
 You can even set notifications for calendar reminders in your email software to keep on top of follow-ups.

 What To Do-

-The follow-up process helps in optimizing your sales funnel by removing prospects that aren’t responding after repeated calls or are asked to connect at a later time.
+The follow-up process helps optimize your sales funnel by removing prospects who aren’t responding after repeated calls or are asked to connect at a later time.

 Then you will understand where these leads sit in the funnel and if they will close the deal or not.
 Also, follow up with existing customers, learn from their experiences, and encourage them to share positive reviews.